 Read Aloud Experience

-We concluded our lesson with a big class reveal where we discussed as a group how special it is that everyone in the classroom community is unique in their own ways and yet we all belong – ready to learn and grow together!
+We concluded the lesson with a class reveal where we discussed how special it is that everyone in the classroom community is unique in their own ways and yet we all belong – ready to learn and grow together!

 Reflection